ocupop/dart4web/src/_codelabs/ng2/1-skeleton.md

 <div class="trydart-step-details" markdown="1">
 <aside class="alert alert-success" markdown="1">
 <i class="fa fa-lightbulb-o"> </i> **Tip** <br>
-This code lab uses a 2-column format.
+This code lab uses a 2-column format if your window is wide enough.
 The left column contains instructions that assume you are using WebStorm.
-The right column contains "Key information"&mdash;
+The right column contains **Key information**&mdash;
 concepts and background information.
 Also in the right column,
-the "Not using WebStorm" sections include alternate instructions for working from the command line.
+the **Not using WebStorm?** sections include alternate instructions for working from the command line.
 </aside>
 </div>

 ## <i class="fa fa-anchor"> </i> Create a basic web app.

-WebStorm privdes a set of templates for creating a variety of Dart apps.
+WebStorm provides a set of templates for creating a variety of Dart apps.
 When you create a new app,
 you can start with one of the application templates,